IBM/ce-cns/documentation/inspect-the-project.md

 ### Step 8: Estimate cost

-You can easily estimate cost for your Code Engine application.
+You can easily estimate the cost for your Code Engine application.
 Just select `estimate cost` and configure your region, cpu and storage,  estimated monthly runtime for your application and the number of application instances.
 For more details visit the [IBM Cloud documentation](https://cloud.ibm.com/codeengine/overview).

 ![](images/cns-ce-inspect-project-update-01.gif)